coder/docs/getting-started/intellij.md

 - Connect Coder to your Git provider;
 - Create a workspace;
-- Create your first IntelliJ project;
+- Create an IntelliJ project;
 - Push your changes to GitHub.

 ## Prerequisites